torsday/notebook/ops/docker.md

 ## Docker Tools

-* DAEMON: used to manage local docker containers.
+* Daemon: used to manage local docker containers.
 * CLI: used to command and communicate with the docker daemon.
-* IMAGE INDEX: a repository (public or private) for docker images.
+* Image Index: a repository (public or private) for docker images.
+* [Toolbox](https://www.docker.com/products/docker-toolbox): an installer to quickly and easily install and setup a Docker environment on your computer.

 ## Docker Elements